-Following Distance Indicator/Gap Setting: The current follow time to the vehicle ahead is displayed as a time value on this page when ACC is not engaged.
-When ACC has been engaged, the Follow Distance Indicator page switches to the Gap Setting page.
+Following Distance/Gap Setting: When Adaptive Cruise Control (ACC) is not engaged, the current follow time to the vehicle ahead is displayed as a time value on this page.
+When ACC has been engaged, the display switches to the gap setting page.
 This page shows the current gap setting.
-See Forward Collision Alert (FCA) System on page 9-50 and Adaptive Cruise Control on page 9-39.
-Driver Efficiency Gauge (eAssist
+See Forward Collision Alert (FCA) System on page 9-52 and Adaptive Cruise Control on page 9-40.